 As you can see a shareholder yield investment strategy works, with quality undervalued shareholder yield companies generating the best returns.

-Back test #4 – How we could replace Dividend Yield metric with Shareholder Yield
+Back test #4 – What if you replace Dividend Yield with Shareholder Yield

 JP Morgan Cazenove in their 23 April 2013 publication Quant Forensics: Volume 5 Europe Equity Research researched if replacing Dividend Yield with Shareholder Yield could improve the performance of a defensive investment strategy.